Gym Design Health Safety Considerations

 Emergency Preparedness:

-Install automated external defibrillators (AEDs) and have a well-defined emergency response plan in place.
+Install automated external defibrillators (AEDs) with a well-defined emergency response plan.
 Staff should be trained in CPR and first aid.

 Gym Safety Signage: